 21. Site-specific protests must be filed at the IJBBA Sanctioned Show.
 Any person wishing to have an animal inspected is required to submit a written protest and be accompanied by $100.00.
 The person placing the protest is responsible for all costs incurred to verify the protest.
 Written protest must state plainly the cause of the complaint and must be filed before the championship drive at the sanctioned show.
 If inspection is not sustained, the protest money will be forfeited.
 Protests will be handled by the breed association involved, crossbred protests will be handled by the Executive Director and the IJBBA Advisors.

 22. Conduct: Any unsportsmanlike conduct or misrepresentation on the part of an IJBBA member will not be tolerated.
-All IJBBA members are expected to be cooperative and courteous at all times.
-Any IJBBA member not complying with this rule is subject to disqualification or any other steps deemed desirable.
+All IJBBA members and family/guardians are expected to be cooperative and courteous at all times.
+Any IJBBA member or family/guardian not complying with this rule is subject to disqualification or any other steps deemed desirable.

 25. Sanctioned shows are required to submit a $150.00 deposit to the IJBBA upon sanctioning. $50 of this deposit will be refunded if the show turns in their show results within one week (7 days) of the show’s completion. $50 will be refunded if the show results are submitted on the official Excel Show Results Template from the IJBBA.